diem/website/docs/run-move-locally.md

 The `create` command generates a local keypair.
 To create the account on the local blockchain, you'll need to mint money into the account, as shown below:

 ```
-libra% account mintb 0 76
+libra% account mintb 0 76 LBR
 >> Minting coins
-waiting ....transaction is stored!
+waiting ....
+transaction executed!
 Finished minting!
 ```
 To check whether the account was successfully created on the local blockchain, query the account balance.
-Note that the account balance you see in the output is in libra.

 ```
 libra% query balance 0
-Balance is: 76.000000
+Balance is: 76.000000LBR
 ```

 ### Create Move Module